-Apis Atelier uses old-world jewelry techniques to create imperfect modern heirlooms made from bronze.
+Apis Atelier uses old-world jewellery techniques to create imperfect modern heirlooms made from bronze.
 Based in Cape Town, Nicola Hemmes is the driving force behind the brand, using her love of nature and adventure as her inspiration.
-Her wonderfully rustic designs have a timeless charm that is often hard to find in jewelry today.
+Her wonderfully rustic designs have a timeless charm that is often hard to find in jewellery today.
 We caught up Nicola to learn more about her collection.

 How did you start your brand?